Course Syllabus

 Group Assignments (20%):

-Throughout the semester, you will have between 4-5 group assignments (weighted equally).
+Throughout the semester, you will a set of group assignments (weighted equally).
 These will be research-based projects to enhance our curriculum and/or inform our study tours.
 The purpose of most of these assignments is to share knowledge on a specific subject area or group with your peers.

 You will have time in class to work on group assignments, but note that some work may need to be coordinated and finished outside of class time.